DevCheckOG/maximum-subarray/README.md

 # maximum-subarray
-Complicated problem in leetcode, categorized as hard.
+Complicated problem in leetcode, categorized as medium.

 ### Reference